 - Your NAS could host something online but you could limit who connected by network or country, or certificate.

 The interface for this could be so simple.
 Devices could announce intentions to the router: I’m a fridge and I want to visit this domain and the network owner could very quickly verify or tweak those network permissions like an phone apps prompt you during installation/use.
 Even complicated scenarios can be handled with simple questions in mere seconds.

 Building this this isn’t hard.
-Give me a modest 4-figure budget and a few weeks and I’ll show you.
+Give me a modest 4-figure budget and a few weeks and even I could have a demo system up.
 What’s hard is doing it on a CPU from the 90s and 16MB of RAM, convincing ISPs this is important, convincing consumers that being bugged about connecting devices [and paying for that privilege] is better.
 They’re not hard problems, they’re insurmountable.